JasperD-UGent/keyness-ranker/README.md

 # keyness-ranker
 This module allows you to rank items in a study corpus according to their keyness (compared to a reference corpus).
 The keyness ranker takes 3-tuples consisting of a token, part-of-speech tag and lemma as input, meaning that you need to have your corpora tokenised, part-of-speech tagged an lemmatised beforehand.
-The tuples can be introduced into the keyness calculator as CSV or TSV files (one line per tuple; one file = one corpus document; one folder of files = one subcorpus; one folder of subcorpora = one corpus).
+The tuples can be introduced into the keyness ranker as CSV or TSV files (one line per tuple; one file = one corpus document; one folder of files = one subcorpus).
+The study and reference corpora are assembled based on the subcorpora (if your study/reference corpus consists of just a single subcorpus, you can just assign it this one subcorpus).
 Below you can find a concrete usage example and an overview of the main steps performed by the underlying script.

 **NOTE**: the example corpus used for the CSV/TSV input type is included in the <code>exampleCorpora</code> folder of this GitHub repository.
 This dummy corpus was created based on the [UD Spanish AnCora treebank](https://universaldependencies.org/treebanks/es_ancora/index.html).
 The treebank sentences were randomly divided over six documents, which were, at their turn, equally divided over three subcorpora (one subcorpora for the study corpus, and two for the reference corpus).
 The corpus adheres to the required folder structure: <code>corpus_folder/subcorpus_folders/document_files</code>.